 Remember, your website is just customer service in a different format – all the rules for off-line customer service still apply.

 No matter whether you start with a web copywriter or web designer, you will be asked a load of questions to help work out the best options for your website.

-While these questions will be asked during your meetings with the different businesses building your website, it helps to think through each of the pieces before your first meeting.
+While these questions will be asked during your meetings with the different businesses building your website, it helps to think through each piece before your first meeting.

 1. What business are you in?

-This is one of the hardest questions that most businesses face and often it takes a bit of talking through with your web copywriter to tie that side of things down in a way that your customers will understand.
+This is one of the hardest questions that most businesses face, and often it takes a bit of talking through to tie that side of things down in a way that your customers will understand.